ray-project/ray/doc/source/serve/deployment-graph.md

 ### **`bind(*args, **kwargs)`**

-Once called on supported ray decorated function or class (@ray.remote, @serve.deployment), generates an IR of type DAGNode that acts as the building block of graph building.
+Once called on supported ray decorated function or class (@serve.deployment fully supported, @ray.remote soon), generates an IR of type DAGNode that acts as the building block of graph building.

 +++